About the Festival

 FESTIVAL PURPOSE AND GOALS

 The purpose of the Festival is to create a nurturing environment for discovery, development and advancement of the musical theatre art form.
-NAMT seeks to do this with a focus on quality, diversity and new voices.
+NAMT seeks to do this with a focus on quality, diversity and new voices in order to best serve its membership, who represent today’s leading musical theatre producers and developers.

 Objectives and Goals:

-- Showcase new musicals that are diverse in ethnicity, subject matter, style and concept
+- Showcase new musicals that are diverse in subject matter, style and concept

 - Encourage future productions of new musicals